Ted Nugent: Return to solo career

 Returning to a solo career, Nugent released Spirit of the Wild in 1995, his best-reviewed album in quite some time.
 The album contained the bowhunting anthem "Fred Bear", and also marked the return of Derek St. Holmes to Nugent's studio band.
 A series of archival releases also came out in the 1990s, keeping Nugent's name in the national consciousness.
 He also began hosting a radio show in Detroit on WWBR-FM ("102.7 The Bear, Detroit's Rock Animal") and took ownership in several hunting-related businesses.
-He created TV shows for several networks; Wanted: Ted or Alive on Versus, Ted Nugent Spirit of the Wild on PBS and The Outdoor Channel, as well as Surviving Nugent and Supergroup-Damnocracy on VH1.
-In 2006, Ted Nugent was voted into the Michigan Rock and Roll Legends Hall of Fame.
+He created TV shows for several networks: Wanted: Ted or Alive on Versus, Ted Nugent Spirit of the Wild on PBS and The Outdoor Channel, and Surviving Nugent and Supergroup-Damnocracy on VH1.
+In 2006, Nugent was voted into the Michigan Rock and Roll Legends Hall of Fame.

 Ted Nugent appears on David Crowder Band's 2007 release, Remedy, playing guitar on the song "We Won't Be Quiet".
 He announced his "Trample the Weak, Hurdle the Dead" tour on April 21, 2010.

 Nugent toured with local Detroit musician Alex Winston during the summers of 2007 and 2008.

 On July 4, 2008, at the DTE Energy Music Theater in Clarkston, Michigan, Ted Nugent played his 6,000th concert.
 Derek St. Holmes (original singer for the Ted Nugent band), Johnny Bee Badanjek (drummer for Mitch Ryder and The Detroit Wheels) and Nugent's guitar teacher from 1958, Joe Podorsek, all jammed on stage with Nugent for various songs.

+Nugent appeared as video game character in the 2008 game Guitar Hero World Tour.
+As part of the "solo guitar career" section, the player engages in a guitar duel with Nugent, after which his song "Stranglehold" is unlocked and Nugent becomes available as a playable character.

 On March 14, 2011, Nugent released a new song, "I Still Believe", as a free download via his website to subscribers to his newsletter.
 Nugent says of the song: "America is a target-rich environment for an independent man addicted to logic, truth and The American Way.
 'I Still Believe' throttles the animal spirit of rugged individualism in pure MotorCity ultra high-energy rhythm and blues and rock and roll."
 In April 2011 Nugent announced that former frontman Derek St. Holmes would be joining his band for Nugent's I Still Believe Tour.

-Media appearances
+On April 13, 2023, Nugent announced that his upcoming "Adios Mofo" tour would be his last, stating that "the logistics are just too complicated" in reference to being away from his dogs and grandchildren.
+However, he will continue to record music.